-You may be thinking about the type of fishing you did on those warm sunny days when you were a kid, but we’re talking about tax-time phishing where scammers send you a very real-looking – but very fake – email and try to lure your personal information.
+You may be thinking about the type of fishing you did on those warm sunny days when you were a kid, but we’re talking about scammers sending you a very real-looking – but very fake – phishing email or an official-sounding phone call, with the intent to lure you into giving them your personal and financial information.

 Phishing refers to fake email messages that pretend to be from a legitimate company.
 The messages are designed to trick the recipient into giving personal information to fraudsters or downloading a malicious attachment.
-We typically see a spike in these types of phishing emails during the tax season.
-We are vigilant about keeping our customers informed and empowered to protect themselves.
+We typically see a spike in these types of phishing emails during the tax season and consumers should be especially vigilant in the wake of continuous updates related to COVID-19.

 Remember legitimate companies would not ask you to provide personal or sensitive information through email.
 The IRS also will never communicate or request personal information via unsolicited email.
 It is important that you do not click on the links, open the attachments or provide any personally identifiable information in response to these emails.

 If you do receive a suspicious email, DO NOT take any action other than forwarding the email to email@example.com.
 You can protect yourself, and others from being lured.
 Information is power.
 The more we work together to identify and alert other customers about phishing scams, the safer everyone will be.